apache/arrow/rust/arrow/README.md

 this relationship is `arrow::datatypes::ArrowNativeType`, that most native types implement.

-`arrow::datatypes::Field` is a struct that contains an arrays' metadata (datatype and whether its values can be null), and a name. `arrow::datatypes::Schema` is just a vector of fields with some optional metadata.
+`arrow::datatypes::Field` is a struct that contains an arrays' metadata (datatype and whether its values can be null), and a name. `arrow::datatypes::Schema` is a vector of fields with optional metadata.

 Finally, `arrow::record_batch::RecordBatch` is a struct with a `Schema` and a vector of `Array`s all with the same `len`.
 A record batch is the highest order struct that this crate currently offers.

 ### Array

-The central trait of this package is `arrow::array::Array`, a dynamically-typed trait that can be down-casted to specific implementations, such as `arrow::array::UInt32Array`.
+The central trait of this package is `arrow::array::Array`, a dynamically-typed trait that can be downcasted to specific implementations, such as `arrow::array::UInt32Array`.

 `Array` has `Array::len()`, `Array::data_type()`, and nullability of each of its entries, that can be obtained via `Array::is_null(index)`.
-As mentioned above, `Array` can be downcasted to specific implementations, via
+To downcast an `Array` to a specific implementation, you can use

 ```rust
 let specific_array = array.as_any().downcast_ref<UInt32Array>().unwrap();